Empowering youth: a journey through child welfare in india

 Right to a Healthy Environment

-A clean and healthy environment is essential for children’s well-being.
-Initiatives like Swachh Bharat Abhiyan promote cleanliness and sanitation, which directly benefits children’s health.
+A clean and safe environment is essential for children’s development.
+Initiatives like Swachh Bharat Abhiyan promote sanitation and hygiene, directly improving children’s health outcomes.

 Right to Participation